 1 • INTRODUCTION

-Japan is a land of incredible contrasts, from neon skylines and ancient castles to serene shrines and speeding bullet trains.
-A tour of the land of rising sun never fails to fascinate.
-With us, you will travel to Japan in style, enjoying insider access opportunities rarely available to the ordinary traveller.
+Japan is a land of incredible contrasts.
+Speeding bullet trains whisk locals and visitors past neon-lit skylines to ancient castles and tranquil shrines.
+The land of the rising sun never fails to fascinate.
+Come and experience Japan in style, enjoying opportunities for insider access rarely available to the ordinary traveler.

-The Japanese islands have been inhabited by humans since Paleolithic times.
-Archaeologists there have discovered some of the oldest pottery known to existjapan
+Humans have lived on the islands of Japan since Paleolithic times.
+Indeed, archaeologists have uncovered some of the oldest pottery ever found in Japan.

-Migration has not been a significant feature of Japan's history.
-The Japanese are a mixture of northeast Asians with others from the China coast, Southeast Asia, and Polynesia.
-By the Heian Period (AD 794–1185), the dominant Japanese population extended control over the northern region of the island of Honshu, displacing (pushing aside) the indigenous (native) Ainu people.
-In the nineteenth century, the Ainu were displaced from the island of Hokkaido when the majority Japanese settled there.
+Migration has not played a significant part in the history of Japan.
+The Japanese are a mixture of northeast Asians with others from the coast of China, Southeast Asia, and Polynesia.
+By the Heian Period (AD 794–1185), the dominant Japanese population extended its control over the northern region of the island of Honshu, displacing the native Ainu people.
+In the nineteenth century, the Ainu were again displaced within the northernmost island of Hokkaido when Japanese settlers arrived there as well.

-Throughout Japan's history, the government has been dominated by emperors, whose authority has decreased in modern times.
-During various historical periods, the Japanese government has been in the hands of the military(bakufu), with power shifted to warriors(samurais).
+Throughout Japan's history, the government has been dominated by emperors.
+The authority of the emperor is much decreased today.
+Various historical periods also saw political power shift to warriors (samurai) who established military governments (bakufu).

 Japan suffered an economic crisis following World War I (1914–18).
-Tokyo and Yokohama were devastated by an earthquake in 1923.
-During World War II (1941–45), Japan attacked the United States and Great Britain (in 1941).
+In 1923, Tokyo and Yokohama were devastated by an earthquake.
+Japan entered World War II (1941–45) in 1941 when it attacked the United States and Great Britain.
 Defeat in World War II stripped Japan of its overseas empire and military.
 Its economy and most of its large cities were devastated.
-Hiroshima and Nagasaki were destroyed by atomic bombs.
-Allied military forces (mostly American) occupied Japan (1945–52) and imposed sweeping reforms to promote democracy.
-After the occupation Japan rebuilt its country.
+Hiroshima and Nagasaki had been reduced to rubble by atomic bombs.
+Allied military forces, mostly American, occupied Japan from 1945 to 1952 and imposed sweeping reforms to promote democracy.
+After the end of the occupation, the Japanese rebuilt their country.

-Japan grew dramatically as an economic force beginning in the 1960s, and has enjoyed a high standard of living since that time.
+As an economic force, Japan grew dramatically beginning in the 1960s.
+The country has enjoyed a high standard of living since then.

-Politically, Japan is a parliamentary democracy modelled on the British system.
-Representatives are elected to the Diet a parliament (government council) with two legislative chambers.
-The majority party in the lower house, the House of Representatives, elects its Prime Minister, who forms a cabinet.
-The conservative Liberal Democratic Party is the largest party, but its long-running control of the lower house was broken in 1993.
-Parties are now going through a period of reorientation.
+Politically, Japan is a parliamentary democracy modeled on the British system.
+Representatives are elected to the Diet, a parliament with two legislative chambers.
+The majority party in the lower house, the House of Representatives, elects a prime minister from its ranks.
+This prime minister forms a cabinet.
+While the conservative Liberal Democratic Party is the largest party, its decades-long streak of control of the lower house was broken in 1993.
+Political parties are now going through a period of reorientation.

-2 • LOCATION
+2 • GEOGRAPHY

-Japan's population is about 125 million.
-Practically all Japanese speakers live in Japan.
-Small communities have moved to Hawaii and North and South America, but most of their descendants no longer speak Japanese.
+Japan is home to about 125 million people.
+Nearly all Japanese speakers live in Japan proper.
+Small communities of Japanese moved to Hawaii and North and South America throughout the country’s history, but most of their descendants no longer speak Japanese.

 Japan is a chain of approximately 3,000 islands off the eastern coast of Asia.
 Throughout history, the main islands of Honshu, Kyushu, and Shikoku have been the homeland of the Japanese.
-During the seventeenth century political influence was extended southward over the Ryukyu Islands, including Okinawa.
-These are occupied by a closely related population that speaks a variant of Japanese.
+During the seventeenth century, the Japanese extended their political influence southward over the Ryukyu Islands, including Okinawa, which are home to a closely related population that speaks a variant of Japanese.
 The Ryukyus became part of Japan in the nineteenth century.
 Hokkaido was fully annexed in the nineteenth century.

-Approximately two-thirds of the land area is too mountainous for development.
-This compresses the population into a few large plains, the Kanto (around Tokyo), the Kansai (around Osaka), and the Nobi (around Nagoya), mountain basins, and coastal strips.
-The population is overwhelmingly urban, drawn by jobs and city life.
+Approximately two-thirds of Japan’s land area is too mountainous for development.
+This compresses the population into coastal strips, mountain basins, and especially a few large plains: the Kanto Plain around Tokyo, the Kansai Plain around Osaka, and the Nobi Plain around Nagoya.
+The population is overwhelmingly urbanized, and the lure of jobs and urban life still draws people to the cities.